Gamma (eclipse): Gamma for solar eclipses

-This gives a range for |γ| of 1.525, when the sun is near and the moon far, to 1.571 in the opposite situation.
-Note that for a |γ| value of 1.55, a smaller moon (further away) gives a partial eclipse whereas a larger moon (closer to Earth) does not produce an eclipse.
-Eclipses cannot occur if the elongation (for a hypothetical observer an the centre of the earth or on the surface at the location where the moon is at the zenith) is greater than 1.573° (corresponding to |γ|≈1.534, with both the sun and the moon at their minimum distances), whereas an eclipse will definitely occur if the elongation is below 1.40° (corresponding to |γ|≈1.561, with the sun and moon at their maximum distances).
+This gives a range for |γ| of 1.525, when the Sun is near and the Moon far, to 1.571 in the opposite situation.
+Note that for a |γ| value of 1.55, a smaller Moon (further away) gives a partial eclipse, whereas a larger Moon (closer to Earth) does not produce an eclipse.
+Eclipses cannot occur if the elongation (for a hypothetical observer at the centre of the Earth or on the surface at the location where the moon is at the zenith) is greater than 1.573° (corresponding to |γ|≈1.534, with both the Sun and the Moon at their minimum distances), whereas an eclipse will definitely occur if the elongation is below 1.40° (corresponding to |γ|≈1.561, with the Sun and Moon at their maximum distances).

 The Solar eclipse of April 29, 2014, with a gamma of −0.99996, is an example of the special case of a non-central annular eclipse.
 The axis of the shadow cone barely missed Earth's south pole.
 Thus, no central line could be specified for the zone of annular visibility.

-The next non-central eclipse in 21st century is total solar eclipse of April 9, 2043.
+The next non-central eclipse will be the total solar eclipse of April 9, 2043.